Can I Sue My Home Inspector for Defects Left Out of the Report?

 Our Experienced Maryland House Inspection Attorneys are Ready to Represent You

 If you or a family member was suffered financial losses and other harm due to an erroneous inspection report, you should contact an experienced Maryland house inspection attorney.
 The diligent attorneys at Whitney, LLP are prepared to help you pursue a claim against a negligent inspection company.
-To schedule a free legal consultation, call us at (410) 580-8000, or contact us online.
+To schedule a consultation, call us at (410) 580-8000, or contact us online.